Supporting a person with dementia during a bereavement

 - Be prepared to repeat information.
 Try to be patient.

 - If the person becomes very distressed, offer them reassurance (for example by holding their hand).
-It may help to try a different approach later on when the person is no longer distressed.
+It may help to give the person time to process the news and try again later on.

-The person’s dementia may also mean they struggle to do the things they’d normally do to cope, such as speaking to friends about how they feel or using hobbies to keep themself busy and doing things.
+If the person with dementia is going through a bereavement, it’s important to support them.
+Dementia may mean they struggle to do things they’d normally do to cope with a death, such as speaking to their friends or family about how they feel or keeping busy with hobbies or tasks.